ONLYOFFICE-QA/testing-wrata/README.md

 * node is hangup on creation
   Usually this happens when DigitalOcean return 500 error on server creation.
   It's out of our control, you only can recover in this situation
-  First via DigitalOcean control panel check status of this server
+  First via DigitalOcean control panel check status of this server (is it created or not)
-  Usually it will be already created
-  Next open [https://wrata-url/servers](https://wrata-url/servers),
-  find the node in question and change it's status to 'created'
+  Usually it will be already created (if not - just change wrata status to `destroyed`) Next open [https://wrata-url/servers](https://wrata-url/servers), find the node in question and change it's status to 'created'
   After that usually self-destruction mechanism triggered due to known problem,